 Along the way, Sumner's 80% stake in the family holding company National Amusements hit an all-time high of $6 billion.
 He was worth $2.6 billion at the time of his death in 2020.

 As it turns out, Sumner was legendary in both the boardroom AND the bedroom.
 He was married twice.
 Once for over 50 years.
 The second time to a woman nearly four decades his junior.
 Apparently, all along the way he had many trysts.

 We learned about some of these trysts thanks to a 2016 lawsuit involving an ex-girlfriend named Sydney Holland.
 Redstone's family members launched a lawsuit against Holland and a housekeeper accusing them of emotionally abusing Sumner while also tricking him into giving them over $150 million in gifts over a five year period.

 In Holland's response, she claimed Redstone had a decades-long history of giving girlfriends extremely lavish gifts and payments.

-The revelations about CBS Viacom mogul Sumner Redstone just keep coming.
-The latest is that the sex-starved nonagenarian once gave a flight attendant on the CBS corporate jet $18 million and then had sex with her sister, whom he gave $6 million.
-This is according to legal documents filed recently.
+Holland testified that the sex-starved nonagenarian once gave a flight attendant who worked on the on the CBS corporate jet $18 million.
+He then also had sex with her sister, whom he gave $6 million.

-The sisters were just two of at least 11 women that Redstone showered with cash, according to Redstone's former girlfriend, 45-year-old Sydney Holland.
+The sisters were just two of at least 11 women that Redstone showered with cash, according to Sydney Holland.